khaors/geocompr/main.md

 Alternatively `tmap` objects can be used as the basis of other maps: in addition to new layers for a single shape, the `+` operator can be used to add new shapes to a map with an extra `+ tm_shape()`.

-All subsequent layer functions after a new shape will refer to the newly added shape, until a new shape is added, allowing many layers to added.
+All subsequent layer functions after a new shape will refer to the newly added shape, until a new shape is added, allowing one or more layers to be added for each shape.
 This is illustrated in the code chunk below which creates a new map object (called `map_nz1`) building on `map_nz`.
 `map_nz1` contains an additional layer representing high points in New Zealand, as illustrated in Figure \@ref(fig:tmlayers) (left).